cloudamqp/terraform-provider-cloudamqp/docs/resources/extra_disk_size.md

 -> **Note:** Shrinking the disk will always need to swap the old disk to a new one and require `allow_downtime` set to *true*.

-Pricing is available at [cloudamqp.com](https://www.cloudamqp.com/) and only available for dedicated subscription plans.
+Pricing is available at [CloudAMQP] and only available for dedicated subscription plans.

 ## Example Usage